Mobility Resort Motegi (formerly Twin Ring Motegi) モビリティリゾートもてぎ

 Built as part of an effort to bring the Indycar Series to Japan

-The track is only used once a year and is the only one of its kind in Japan
+The circuit is only used once a year and is the only one of its kind in Japan

 How to Get There

-Some buses run from Utsunomiya Station to Twin Ring Motegi.
+Some buses run from Utsunomiya Station to Mobility Resort Motegi.
 From Utsunomiya Station take the west exit and ride the bus from bus stop #3 going toward Twin Ring Motegi.
-The ride will take about 80 minutes.
+The ride will take about 90 minutes.

 If getting to Motegi and then taking a bus is easier for you, the bus described above stops once at Motegi Station.
 From Motegi Station, the bus ride is about 20 minutes.